Strong Field of Binary Systems And Its Effects On Pulsar Arrival Times: Conclusion and Prospective

-The modified model enables us to go over to radiative spacetimes, considering some new developments, especially, impulsive gravitational waves generated by boosting various particles.
-Also, the more useful benefit of this model is its capability to calculate the redshift of the pulsations of highly relativistic systems (binary pulsars) like the recently discovered double-pulsar system PSR J0737-3039A \& B \cite{Bur03, Lyne04}.
-Furthermore, our model enables us to calculate the energy and the angular momentum of the binary pulsars by using one of the famous methods (e.g. M\"{o}ller energy-momentum complex).
-In this way we can estimate the decay of the orbital period, coalescence rate and the gravitational radiation of the compact binary systems.
+The authors also would like to mention that the modified solution enables them to go over to a more useful benefit of this model which is its capability to calculate the redshift, on a curved spacetime, of the pulsations of highly relativistic systems (binary pulsars) PSR J0737-3039A \& B like, in a natural way.
+Also, The model enables them to calculate the energy of the binary pulsars by using one of the famous methods (e.g. M\"{o}ller energy-momentum complex) c.f. \cite{Mlr58, MWLH96}.
+In this way we can estimate the decay of the orbital period due to gravitational radiation, coalescence rate and the gravitational radiation of the compact binary systems when it is not necessary to require the weak-field initial data.
+Furthermore, the model will be efficient to study a triple pulsar system PSR B1620-26 \cite{TACL99}.